Blog

 4. Lifestyle adjustments.
 Language barriers, tax obligations (e.g., wealth tax), driving license exchanges (now requiring a Spanish permit after 6 months), and property purchase nuances demand careful planning.

-In this article, our experts demystify post-Brexit challenges, offering clear accurate advice on visas, residency, healthcare, taxes, and integration.
-Whether planning a move or already in Spain, this guide aims to streamline adaptation, ensuring informed decisions and compliance with new regulations.
+In this article, our experts demystify the post-Brexit challenges, offering clear and accurate advice on visas, residency, healthcare, taxes, and integration.
+Whether planning a move or already in Spain, this guide aims to streamline the adaptation process, ensuring informed decisions and compliance with new regulations.

 Residency & Visas